May 31, 2019

 Image Source: Paul John Indian Single Malt

-This is an Indian Single Malt Whiskey created by Michael John using Indian 6-row barley and peated Scottish barley.
+Paul John Edited Single Malt Whiskey is an Indian Single Malt Whiskey created by Michael John using Indian 6-row barley and peated Scottish barley.
 It is distilled in the southwestern Indian state of Goa.
 It is bottled at 46% ABV (Alcohol by volume).

-Nose: It has a wonderful nose of toasted cereal, barley and honey notes.
+Nose: It has a wonderful nose of toasted cereal, barley, and honey notes.
 It has a little vegetal peatiness and lemon.
-The heat from the alcohol mingles with peat smoke, pineapple, coriander and coffee.
+The heat from the alcohol mingles with peat smoke, pineapple, coriander, and coffee.

 Palate: The palate has grassy flavors of barley at first and gently moves towards subtle peat notes.